mitre/quaerite/README.md

 not currently covered by other open source software packages.
 The author encourages collaboration among these projects.

 NOTE: This project is under construction and is quite dynamic.
+There will be breaking changes before the first major release.

 While the name of this project may change in the future, we selected _quaerite_ -- Latin imperative "seek", root of English "query" -- to